More Americans make it back home, as flights remain limited from Israel

 "My plan is to keep on going back and forth, because that's where my family in Israel is.
 Can't imaging staying here," said Teaneck resident David Zelig.

-An Israeli businessman arriving for work said he was traumatized from volunteering in the recovery efforts from the war.
+Since major U.S. airlines still have direct flights to and from Israel grounded for the near future, most people trying to leave are relying on charter flights and foreign airlines to get back.

-"What I saw -- I'm sorry -- I couldn't sleep, I actually fainted," Eliezer Gross said.
+Daphna Becker, from Elizabeth, N.J., said it was a nightmare getting her flight.

-Since major U.S. airlines still have direct flights grounded for the near future, most people are relying on foreign airlines and charter flights to get back to America.
+"First, I tried taking United flights, and they kept getting canceled.
+So I switched to El Al," Becker said.

-"I know of other people who had to go through one or two other countries," said Dr. Roberta Strauchler.
+"I am going to be here for two weeks.
+I was very upset for leaving.
+I left my home.
+I am leaving behind my people.
+I am leaving behind family that is fighting for our survival," Rita Sachs said. "if I didn't need to be here, I would be there volunteering."

-"If you had United Airlines, Delta Airlines, or American, you were up the crick," Dr. Irving Strauchler said.
+"Bittersweet.
+I wanted to be there, because I feel like you can help more there than you can here," Brooklyn resident Anna Leddi said.

-Others also have loved ones trapped in Gaza, where Palestinian American groups say around 500 Americans are trapped.
+There are also people locally who have loved ones trapped in Gaza.
+Palestinian American groups said on Monday around 500 Americans are stuck in the city.

 CLICK HERE for the latest on the war from CBS News.